2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: (Higher) Morita Equivalence

+is a monoidal equivalence. \end{thm} Above theorem assures that Corollary \ref{crl:Morita_rings} can be generalized to $E_1$-algebras in a more general category $\CC$.
+That is to say, two $E_1$-algebras are 1-Morita equivalent if and only if there exists an invertible bimodule between them.
+We believe this 1-categorical theorem can also be promoted to n-categories.

-\begin{defn} Let $\CC$ be a cocomplete $E_m$-monoidal category.
-The bicategory $\Mrt_{E_1}(\CC)$ consists of \begin{itemize} \item objects are $E_1$-algebras in $\CC$; \item for two $E_1$-algebras $A$ and $B$, 1-morphisms between them are $A$-$B$-bimodules; \item for two bimodules ${}_A M_B$, ${}_A N_B\in\Mor(A,B)$, 2-morphisms between them are $A$-$B$-bimodule homomorphisms. \item the composition of 2-morphisms are composition of bimodule homomorphisms. \item the composition of 1-morphisms are the relative tensor product: for $A$-$B$-bimodule $M$ and $B$-$C$-bimodule $N$, their composition is the $A$-$C$-bimodule $M\otimes_B N$. \end{itemize} \end{defn} \begin{cor} Two rings are Morita equivalent iff they are equivalent objects in the bicategory $\Mrt_{E_1}(\Ab)$. \end{cor} Thus, in the ordinary Morita theory, we can also use the equivalence in the bicategory $\Mrt_{E_1}(\Ab)$ as the definition.
+Indeed, above characterization will be more natural if we consider the Morita category $\Mrt_{E_1}(\CC)$. \begin{defn} Let $\CC$ be a cocomplete $E_1$-monoidal 1-category.
+The bicategory $\Mrt_{E_1}(\CC)$ consists of \begin{itemize} \item objects are $E_1$-algebras in $\CC$; \item for two $E_1$-algebras $A$ and $B$, 1-morphisms between them are $A$-$B$-bimodules; \item for two bimodules $M$, $N\in\Mor(A,B)$, 2-morphisms between them are $A$-$B$-bimodule homomorphisms. \item the composition of 2-morphisms are composition of bimodule homomorphisms. \item the composition of 1-morphisms are the relative tensor product: for $A$-$B$-bimodule $M$ and $B$-$C$-bimodule $N$, their composition is the $A$-$C$-bimodule $M\otimes_B N$. \end{itemize} \end{defn}

+In bicategory $\Mrt_{E_1}(\CC)$, an invertible bimodule is indeed an invertible morphism.
+Hence, two $E_1$ algebras are 1-Morita equivalent is the same as there is an equivalence between them in $\Mrt_{E_1}(\CC)$. \begin{cor} Two rings are 1-Morita equivalent if and only if they are equivalent objects in the bicategory $\Mrt_{E_1}(\Ab)$. \end{cor} Thus, we can also use the equivalences in the bicategory $\Mrt_{E_1}(\Ab)$ as the definition of the ordinary Morita theory.